-In order to maintain the health of the farm, FarmBot goes over the crops daily to remove weeds and measure the soil moisture.
-The constant data analysis helps the FarmBot to optimize crop health, and it does all of the hard work so you don’t have to.
+FarmBot goes over the crops daily to remove weeds and measure the soil moisture to maintain the health of the farm.
+The constant data analysis helps the FarmBot to optimize crop health, and it does all of the hard work, so you don’t have to.
 Users can just sit back, relax, and wait for the app to notify them when it’s time for a harvest!

 FarmBot provides the opportunity to build your own autonomous garden.

 Depending on the type of crops planted, FarmBot can also be placed within a greenhouse environment.
 This is perfect for plants such as herbs, greens, cucumbers and tomatoes.
 Also, by growing these crops in your backyard with the FarmBot, you can greatly reduce your carbon footprint.
 Often times a large amount of CO2 is used to grow and harvest the produce we see in grocery stores.
 With FarmBot, you can grow your produce right in your backyard, eliminating the emissions from transportation, harvesting, and packaging.

 All of the hardware and software are currently open source.
 Anyone can access it, and it’s free for everyone.
 This can then be a means of encouragement for urban gardening, as people share their gardening knowledge and update their tech through new, innovative designs.